software-mansion/react-native-gesture-handler/docs/handler-force.md

 ### `maxForce`
 A maximal pressure that could be applied for handler.
 If the pressure is greater, handler [fails](state.md#failed).
 Should be a value from range `[0.0, 1.0]`.

+---
+### `feedbackOnActivation`
+Boolean value defining if haptic feedback has to be performed on activation.

 ## Event data
 See [set of event attributes from base handler class](handler-common.md#event-data).
 Below is a list of gesture event attributes specific to `ForceTouchGestureHandler`: